-As a self-taught artist, she has developed a stylized aesthetic in mosaic application and is currently the only African American female artist in the Chicagoland area who is actively working solely in this medium.
+Artist and educator, Carolyn Elaine has emerged as a leader in the Chicago art community, known for her culturally relevant mosaic murals and public art installations.
+As a self-taught artist, she has developed a stylized aesthetic in mosaic application.
+She is currently the only African American female artist in the Chicago-land area who is actively working solely in this medium.

 Elaine holds a Bachelor in Arts degree in Communications from Western Illinois University in Macomb, Illinois and a Bachelor in Fine Arts degree in Interior Design from the International Academy of Design, in Chicago, Illinois.